shivasiddharth/GassistPi/README.md

 3. Choose the audio configuration according to your setup.
 **The speaker-test command is used to initialize alsa, so please do not skip that.
 AIY-HAT and CUSTOM-HAT users, please reboot the Pi at places mentioned, else it will lead to audio and taskbar issues.
-(Run the commands till you get .bak notification in the terminal)**
+(Run the 'install'commands till you get .bak notification in the terminal)**

   3.1.
 USB DAC or USB Sound CARD users,
   ```